Lissy Abraham is a Bay Area singer/songwriter and a CCMC founder. She was the lead vocalist and bass player in the

 Valerie Rose is a versatile fiddler who plays a variety of styles, including Irish, Scottish, Balkan, English, Swedish, and old-time.
 She performs with Celtic band The Gallowglasses, and plays for Irish set dancing with Western Shore, for contra dances with Stringfire!, and for Balkan dancing with Zabava International.
 She also sings, arranges, and conducts, loves to jam, and is an enthusiastic and supportive teacher.

 Cindy Browne Rosefield is the Director of Instrumental Studies and the Coordinator of the Music Business Certificate at Las Positas College in Livermore CA where she also directs the Jazz Ensemble, teaches Music Theory, American Cultures in Jazz, and History of Rock & Roll.
 Cindy performs and records with various groups, including Wake the Dead and the Tom Reynolds Conspiracy.
 She has toured extensively throughout Europe, Japan, Jordan, Mexico, the Caribbean Islands, Canada, and the U.S., and performed at the Monterey Jazz Festival, Concord Jazz Festival, SF Jazz Festival, the California Jazz Conservatory, and many other jazz and folk music festivals around the world.
 She also serves on the Board of the Livermore Jazz Society, a nonprofit organization that hosts musical performances of jazz and other underserved musical genres through house concerts and local venues.

 Verlene Schermer is a San Francisco Bay Area singer, songwriter, and multi-instrumentalist with an eclectic style that ranges from Celtic to blues and jazz.
 She accompanies her versatile singing on Celtic harp, piano, and guitar.
 Her original songs cover a wide range of topics from themes of dreaming, vision, and creative process, to poignant observations about modern living.
 These can be heard on her six solo recordings.
-Verlene maintains a full schedule of voice, harp, piano, and guitar students, and performs on her double-strung harp at Stanford Hospital for patients, family, and staff.
+Verlene maintains a full schedule of voice, harp, piano, and guitar students.
 She also plays violin, tenor banjo, mandolin, concertina, Swedish nyckelharpa, and Norwegian hardinfele, and is a sought-after performer and clinician for concerts and workshops throughout the country and in Europe.